 "When a person's condition progresses or treatments can no longer improve their quality of life, the supportive services may change and include hospice care," says Dr. Digwood.

-If a loved one faces a life-threatening diagnosis, consult your physician about care service options.
+If you face a life-threatening diagnosis, talk to your doctor about care service options.

 "Choosing to discuss palliative care support programs can help a person and their family feel better physically and emotionally when navigating a serious, advancing illness," says Dr. Digwood

 Find a hospice and palliative care provider